jessegoodier/NGINX-Ansible-Controller-Workshop/README.md

-# NGINX Ansible Controller Workshop
+# NGINX Controller with Ansible Workshop

 This workshop is to show how to deploy NGINX Plus using Ansible and then connecting that NGINX Plus instance to NGINX Controller that is already running.